mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 That's because before `console.log(element)` gets called, we first have a `!result.done` condition.
 Since this condition is false for the `{ value: 3, done: true }` object, `while` body would not be executed for the number 3.

+And `for ... of` loops works in exactly the same way.

 So the rule is fairly simple - do you want a value to appear in a `for ... of` loop? `yield` it!

 Do you want to return it from a generator, but not include it in a `for ... of` iteration? `return` it!